Chidu2000/Imgproc-SRGAN/README.md

 ### Dataset Description

+## Dataset 1 - Referred in Paper
-In this report, we utilize three benchmark datasets for evaluating the performance of our image processing algorithms: Set5, Set14, and BSD100.
+In this project, we utilize three benchmark datasets for evaluating the performance of our image processing algorithms: Set5, Set14, and BSD100.
 Additionally, we employ the testing set of BSD300 for further validation.
 Below is a detailed description of each dataset:

 1. **Set5**: This dataset is a popular choice for benchmarking image super-resolution and other image processing tasks.
 It consists of five high-resolution images, each representing different types of scenes and textures.
 The images are often used to evaluate the quality of upscaling algorithms by comparing the reconstructed high-resolution images with the original ones.